Intrinsic Dimension Estimation Using Wasserstein Distances: Preliminaries

-In this section we make the simple observation that complex function classes restricted to simple subsets can be much simpler than the original class.
+In this section we make the elementary observation that complex function classes restricted to simple subsets can be much smaller than the original class.
 While such intuition has certainly appeared before, especially in designing esimators that can adapt to local intrinsic dimension, such as \cite{bickel2007local,kpotufe2012tree,kpotufe2011k,kpotufe2013adaptivity,dasgupta2008random,steinwart2009optimal,nakada2020adaptive}, we codify this approach below.

-To illustrate the above phenomenon at the level of empirical processes, we focus on Holder functions in $\rr^D$ for some large $D$ and let the ``simple" subset be a subspace of dimension $d$ where $d \ll D$.
-We first recall the definition of a Holder class: \begin{definition} For an open domain $\Omega \subset \rr^d$ and a function $f: \Omega \to \rr$, define the $\alpha$-H{\"o}lder norm as
+To illustrate the above phenomenon at the level of empirical processes, we focus on H{\"o}lder functions in $\rr^D$ for some large $D$ and let the ``simple" subset be a subspace of dimension $d$ where $d \ll D$.
+We first recall the definition of a H{\"o}lder class: \begin{definition} For an open domain $\Omega \subset \rr^d$ and a function $f: \Omega \to \rr$, define the $\beta$-H{\"o}lder norm as